directionless/CloudSignTool/README.md

 ## Supported Formats

 This tool uses the same mechanisms for signing as the Windows SDK `signtool`.
 It will support the same formats as `signtool` supports.
-However, the formats that `azuresigntool` and `signtool` support vary by operating system and which Subject Interface Pacakges are present on the system.
+However, the formats that `cloudsigntool` and `signtool` support vary by operating system and which Subject Interface Pacakges are present on the system.

 ## Exit Codes